-Boasts an easy folding design and PVC ear pads for added comfort.
+Boasts an easy-to-fold design and PVC ear pads for added comfort.
 Provides protective noise reduction at an unbeatable price.

 The headband may not adjust enough to fit all wearers.